rpgreview/papersandpaychecks/pnp.md

 **Cat (Felis catus)**

+> "Work — other people's work — is an intolerable idea to a cat.
+Can you picture cats herding sheep or agreeing to pull a cart?
+They will not inconvenience themselves to the slightest degree.
+--- Louis J. Camuti, as quoted in *On the Art of Business*, 2004

 The domestic cat has been kept by humans for companionship and to hunt vermin for thousands of years, having been orginally domesticated in ancient Egypt where they were venerated.
 They are the most popular mammal companion in a human household by number with an estimated worldwide population of 600 million.
 As a result, cats will be found pretty much wherever humans are found.
 Approximately a third of human households will have at least one cat.
 Whilst domestication has resulted in minimal behavioural changes (which has led to a significant problem of predation on wildlife species), it has significantly affected some biological factors, such a lifespan; the average lifespan of a cat has increased from 7 years in the 1980s, rising to to 9.5 in the mid-1990s, to 12-15 in the 2010s.

 Whilst subject to a variety of breeds and subbreeds, some general comments can be made.
 A carnvirous species, they typically weigh between 3-6 kg.
 Despite the small size, they have a relatively powerful jaw, dense musculture, and large eye sockets.
 Cats have excellent night vision, ultrasound, and smell, but a poor sense of colour vision and a very poor sense of taste.
 Th They are famous for their agility with direct registration of their hind and front paws when walking.
 Due to their evolutionary heritage cats are capable of tolerating high temperatures, with discomfort only evident when skin temperature reaches 52 deg.
 C., (humans experience discomfort at 38 deg).
 Cat's are notorious slackers at will sleep on average 12-16 hours a day.